-The school(s) or university you apply to may ask you to take an SKE course if they feel you have the right qualities to become a teacher, but they think you need to complete additional subject training first.
-If that’s the case, they’ll offer you a place that's conditional on doing an SKE course.
+The teacher training provider(s) you apply to may ask you to take an SKE course if they feel you have the right qualities to become a teacher, but they think you need to complete additional subject training first.
+If that’s the case, they’ll offer you a place conditional on doing an SKE course.

 This could be for several reasons, including: